Find a Kaiser Permanente Therapist

 • Built-in coordination with your PCP, pharmacy, and any lab or imaging.

-When to seek out-of-network
+When to seek out of network

 • You can’t get an in-network appointment within 15 business days (California standard) or the time-frame promised in other states.